sanity-io/react-native-with-sanity-presentation-mode/README.md

 Follow Expo's guides building for iOS simulator, iOS, Android, etc and chosen environment (development, preview, production, etc), depending on your use case.
 (This project was built successfully as a preview build for iOS simulator, so it should work for at least that use case).

 ### Web Deployments
-In this codebase, I've set the projet up to deploy the expo web app workspace and the vercel_api workspace to Vercel hosting and Vercel serverless functions, respectively.
+In this codebase, I've set the projet up to deploy the expo_app workspace and the vercel_api workspace to Vercel hosting and Vercel serverless functions, respectively.

 The deploy command (run from the project root) is:
 ```